Mambu (company)

 Mambu traces its origins to a platform for microloans and serves neobanks such as Solarisbank and N26, as well as established credit institutions such as Banco Santander and companies such as Check24.
 The company generates most of its revenue outside of Germany.
 As of early 2021, the company had nearly 170 business customers in 50 countries.

 History

 Mambu was founded in 2011 by Frederik Pfisterer and Eugene Danilkis, who had developed technical infrastructure for microfinanciers in Latin America and Africa.
 The company's first clients were mainly from emerging markets.
 Early backers included Commerzbank and Berlin-based venture capitalist Point Nine.

 In 2016, the German neobank N26 became a Mambu customer.
-Solarisbank also relies to a significant extent on Mambu's software.
+Solarisbank also relies on Mambu's software.

-In June 2021, Mambu raised nearly €200 million in a financing round led by EQT Partners.
+In June 2021, Mambu raised nearly €200 million in a financing round led by EQT AB.

 According to Handelsblatt, contracted annual recurring revenue is estimated at $165 million for 2022.

+In 2020, Mambu first partnered with C24 Bank to launch the greenfield digital retail bank.
+In June 2023, Mambu and C24 Bank announced an extension to their ongoing partnership.